What Coaching Is (And What It Isn’t)

 So let’s clear this up.

-Coaching is about unlocking your potential.
-It’s about asking the right questions, helping you see blind spots, and creating the space for you to discover the solutions that already exist inside you.
-A good coach doesn’t give you theiranswers—they help you find your own.
+It’s about asking powerful questions in a partnership-relationship that enable you to see crucial blind-spots, and creating the space for you to discover the solutions that already exist inside you.

 What Coaching ISN’T